 The first presidential preference primary in the United States during this election year got underway Tuesday (10 March) in New Hampshire (northeastern U.

-The first presidential preference primary in the United States during this election year got underway Tuesday (10 March) in New Hampshire (northeastern U.S.A.).
+Background: The first presidential preference primary in the United States during this election year got underway Tuesday (10 March) in New Hampshire (northeastern U.S.A.).
 An unexpected and heavy snowstorm slowed the voting and threatened to cut down the turn-out.

 The ballots facing the New Hampshire voters are confusing.
 In the presidential preference section of the Republican ballot appear the names of Senator Barry Goldwater, Governor Nelson Rockefeller, Senator Margaret Chase Smith, Harold E. Stassen and Norman LePage, a New Hampshire accountant.
 In addition there is a write-in support to Henry Cabot Lodge, the U.S. Ambassador to Viet Nam and to Richard Nixon, former U.S. Vice President.